Thuis: Season 27

 On his wedding day Leo gets a stroke and dies.
 The police starts an investigation after the missing Rosa but it is Waldek who finds her in Jacques his car.
 Christine has a partial miscarriage: one of the twins died in the uterus.
 Due to this, the other baby had to be born via a Caesarean section.
 Christine has no bondage with the child and she is taken into a psychiatric institute for undefined time.

 Ilias, a nephew of Dieter, is arrested by police for driving a souped-up moped.
 He is a rather rude, wagging school young man who decided to leave his last year in high school until he meets Silke on which he has a crush.
-She admits or feigns to also have feelings for Ilias but he must prove himself by doing all kind of wager tasks such as going to class in a womans outfit.
+She admits or feigns to also have feelings for Ilias but he must prove himself by doing all kind of wager tasks such as going to class in a woman's outfit.

 Silke, who studies laws at university, gets Karin as one of her teachers.
 Silke spreads all kind of gossips about Karen, posts photoshopped images of her via social media...
 Karin wants to take revenge but figures out Silke is the daughter of dean Stefaan Le Grand.

 A fighting divorce starts between Femke and Peter about who is going to raise Vic.
 Peter does not want Kobe around Vic due to his past.
 Karin is not upset Peter puts Kobe in a bad light and starts helping Femke to get as much as sche can.
 Karin also starts up a procedure to clear Kobe his criminal record.